Lavender (2016 film)

-Lavender is a 2016 American-Canadian drama film directed by Ed Gass-Donnelly and written by Colin Frizzell and Ed Gass-Donnelly.
+Lavender is a 2016 drama film directed by Ed Gass-Donnelly and written by Colin Frizzell and Ed Gass-Donnelly.

 The film stars Abbie Cornish as a young mother struggling with memory lapses related to her troubled childhood.
 Co-stars include Dermot Mulroney, Justin Long, Diego Klattenhoff, Peyton Kennedy and Lola Flanery.
 The film was released on DirecTV on February 3, 2017, before being released on VOD and in theaters on March 3, 2017, by Samuel Goldwyn Films.

 Plot

 In 1985, police officers tell Patrick that something has happened to his brother and his family.
 The police find his brother, his brother's wife, and his niece have all been massacred.
 The police find Jane, a blood-covered teenager, to be the only survivor.
 The song "Lavender Blue" plays in the background.
 Jane is raised by a foster family and has no memory of her family or the tragedy.

 In 2010, Jane owns a studio, selling photographs she takes of abandoned farmhouses.
 She has a strained relationship with her husband Alan and their young daughter Alice, partly because she has memory lapses.
 On one excursion, she is drawn to the farmhouse from the beginning of the film.
 Days later, Jane has a car accident and wakes up in the hospital but doesn't recognize Alan and Alice.
 A doctor explains that the crash aggravated a childhood head injury, the reason for her missing childhood.

-Jane receives a mysterious gift, a music-box dancer and a photo from 1985 of the farmhouse she recently photographed.
+Jane receives a mysterious gift; a jack, with a photo from 1985 of the farmhouse she recently photographed.
 The property records reveal that Jane owns the farmhouse and it has been cared for by Patrick, her uncle.
 The hospital psychiatrist, Liam, suggests that she visit to try to recover repressed memories.
 The family decides to visit and meet Patrick, who lives at the next farm.
 A clerk at a local antiques store shows her a framed page of a 1985 newspaper, detailing the massacre of her family and the suspicion that Jane was responsible.
 Jane sees Liam, but he leaves before she can approach him.

 Jane receives another gift box with a torn family photo featuring young Jane, Susie, and a blurry image of their mother, Jennifer.
 That night, she sees Susie imploring her to "come find us".
 She visits Patrick, who says that Jane is the only one who knows what happened to her family.
 Jane later sees Susie again, who says that they need to hide from "the monster".
 Alice tells Alan that the girl warned her about the monster in the bedroom, while a nice lady taught her the "Lavender" song.